 Run Time

-The total run time of this concert is approximately two hours with one intermission.
+The total run time of this concert is approximately one hour with no intermission.

 Boston Landmarks Orchestra